 - $2 for fresh coconut water or a beer at Roland's Bar

-As you can see, it's fairly affordable, even for backpackers on a budget.
+As you can see, it's relatively affordable, even for backpackers on a budget.

-You can reduce accommodation costs if traveling with another person, and the longer you stay, the lower the average daily cost.
+You can reduce accommodation costs if traveling with another person, and the longer you stay, the lower the average daily price.